-Parameter Description

-Inform Settings

-On Move the switch to the right so the router may send reports (data on the device and network statistics) to the ACS.
+Parameter Description Inform Settings On Move the switch to the right so the router may send reports (data on the device and network statistics) to the ACS.
 Interval Specify the time period (in seconds) between sending reports.

-Auto Configuration Server Settings

-Get URL address via DHCP If the switch is moved to the right, the router obtains the URL address of the ACS upon establishing the Dynamic IP type connection.
+Auto Configuration Server Settings Get URL address via DHCP If the switch is moved to the right, the router obtains the URL address of the ACS upon establishing the Dynamic IP type connection.
 If you need to specify the URL address manually, move the switch to the left and enter the needed value in the URL address field.
 URL address The URL address of the ACS provided by the ISP.
 Username The username to connect to the ACS.
 Password The password to connect to the ACS.

-Connection Request Settings

-Username The username used by the ACS to transfer a connection request to the router.
+Click the Show icon ( ) to display the entered password.
+Connection Request Settings Username The username used by the ACS to transfer a connection request to the router.
 Password The password used by the ACS.
+Click the Show icon ( to display the entered password.
 Request port The port used by the ACS.
 By default, the port 8999 is specified.
 Request path The path used by the ACS.